famsf/insights/src/la-prose.md

       left:
         components:
           - template: "@atoms/cliff-note/cliff-note.html.twig"
-            text: In creating an authentic facsimile edition, artist and educator Kitty Maryatt has conducted exhaustive research into the production processes used for <em>La prose</em> in 1913.
+            text: In creating an authentic facsimile edition, artist and educator Kitty Maryatt has conducted exhaustive research into the production processes of 1913.
       right:
         components:
           - template: "@atoms/h3/h3.html.twig"
             text: "Typography"
           - template: "@atoms/textarea/textarea.html.twig"
+            classes: margin-bottom-2
             text: "<p>Maryatt has identified 30 separate typefaces used in the typographic composition for the poem.
 The book was printed at Imprimérie Crété, the largest printing facility in France.
 Cendrars provided detailed instructions for the compositors, most likely by consulting Crété’s type specimen catalogue. </p>"
             dropcap: false
           - template: "@molecules/Picture/PictureWithCaption.html.twig"